phaux/game-api/matchmaker/README.markdown

 # Matchmaker

-The matchmaker service allows for the to be
+The matchmaker service selects groups of players suitable for playing multiplayer matches together.

 ## Invoking the API